Logiqx/wsw-results/docs/ukwa/README.md

 ### Conclusions

-Tweaking the way that speed criteria are applied during the UKWA Speed Championships will allow more of the moderately windy days to deemed valid legs.
-The changes aren't huge and have simply been proposed to account for the differences between the UKWA riders and international riders.
+Tweaking the way that speed criteria are applied during the UKWA Speed Championships will allow moderately windy days to deemed as valid legs.
+The changes aren't huge and have been proposed to account for the differences between the average UKWA rider vs international riders.

-The addition of a "fun" series with slightly relaxed speed criteria will also encourage daily participation from sailboard / wingboard / kiteboard competitors.
-This would not be regarded as an official title but will nonetheless provide riders with additional "purpose" on the less windy days.
+The addition of a "fun" series with slightly relaxed speed criteria is to encourage daily participation from all sailboards, wingboards, and kiteboards.
+This would not be awarded an official prize or trophy but is expected to provide riders with additional "purpose" on the less windy days.